-When activated, an emergency phone provides a direct, almost instantaneous, link to the Department of Campus Safety.
+When activated, an emergency phone provides a direct, almost instantaneous, link to Campus Safety.

 Emergency Blue Light phones are not just for emergencies.
 They are the campus community's direct link to Campus Safety and can be used to report a suspicious person or circumstance.
-The emergency phones serve as an additional means of communication with the Department of Campus Safety.
+The emergency phones serve as an additional means of communication with Campus Safety.
 These blue light phones also support the perception of a safe environment and communicate to potential wrongdoers that their presence is not welcome.